material-motion/material-motion/README.md

 This book aspires to empower creators with the language and tools needed to describe and implement rich, interactive motion.
 Within, we explore [essential primitives](primitives.md), [software design patterns](plan-execution-pattern.md), [motion runtimes](concepts/runtimes.md), and more.

+This book is a starmap.
+It defines long-term, multi-year goals.

 ## Evolution

 This book is in a very early drafting phase.
 We expect it to evolve over time.